garrandall/popular-music-data/tracks/f--k-it--i-don-t-want-you-back--eamon.md

 You could ask anyone, I even said
 Ya were my great one
 Now its, over, but I do admit i'm sad
-It hurt real bad, I cant sweat that, cuz I loved a ho
+It hurt real bad, I can't sweat that, cuz I loved a ho

 Fuck what I said it don't mean shit now
 Fuck the presents might as well throw em out